fbsamples/messenger-platform-samples/welcome-Bot/node/README.md

-# Messenger Platform Sample -- node.js
+# Messenger Platform Sample for Welcome Screens -- node.js

 This project is an example server for Messenger Platform built in Node.js.
 With this app, you can see how to use welcome screens on Messenger.